pradeep-vishnu/GSVNet/README.md

 wget --load-cookies cookies.txt --content-disposition https://www.cityscapes-dataset.com/file-handling/?packageID=1
 ```

 Hint : You can get the package id from the download link of the file you need to download.
-In our case, for leftImg8bit_sequence_trainvaltest.zip it is packageID=14.
+In our case, for leftImg8bit_sequence_trainvaltest.zip and gtFine_trainvaltest.zip, it is packageID=14 & 1.

 ```
 data_path = './data/cityscapes'